OmarEmaraDev/mips-calculator/README.md

 A simple calculator written in MIPS.
 A college assignment.

 The program can be executed on three different platforms.
+Each of which is described in one of the following sections.

 ## Linux